 After the baby is born, a health care worker will measure around the widest part of your child's head.
 The number is then marked on a growth chart.
 Doing this tells the doctor how your child's head is growing compared to other kids of the same age and sex.
 If your child's head measurement falls a certain point below the average, it's considered microcephaly.

 A head measurement is taken during every checkup until age 2 or 3.
-If your child has microcephaly, the size of his head will be checked at every doctor's visit.
+If your child has microcephaly, the size of their head will be checked at every doctor's visit.

 What Symptoms Will a Child Have?

 Children with a mild case may have a small head but no other problems.
-Your child's head will grow as he gets older.
+Your child's head will grow as they get older.
 But it will remain smaller than what's considered normal.

 Some children have normal intelligence.
 Others have problems learning, but they usually don't get worse as your child gets older.